Home Up

 SB221 Tank Circuit Voltage Distribution Vs. Frequency

-One theory offered by a California radio amateur is the tube is a source of unwanted VHF energy caused by parasitic oscillations.
-Lacking documented tests with reliable equipment, we are shown pictures of damaged components and told to simply "take his word" that arcs occur from sudden bursts of VHF energy.
-These sudden bursts of parasitic energy are blamed for arcs in and damage to bandswitches, tuning capacitors, and other tank components.
+One theory, offered by a California radio amateur, is the tube is a source of unwanted VHF energy caused by parasitic oscillations.
+Lacking documented tests with reliable equipment, we are shown pictures of damaged components and told to simply "take his word" that the arc damage was caused by sudden bursts of VHF energy.
+These sudden bursts of parasitic energy, that cannot be replicated, are blamed for arcs in, and damage to, bandswitch, tuning capacitors, and other tank components.
 No one ever can catch the amplifier in such a state of oscillation, so we are just left with conjecture and speculation that the arc was caused by a VHF parasitic that appears for an instant and then vanishes for weeks, months, or years.

-It actually is very easy to prove if VHF oscillations or oscillations (or normal operation) on any frequency can create an arc.
-All we need to do is excite the anode of the PA tube with a known RF voltage level over a very wide frequency range and measure voltage distribution throughout the system with a very high impedance detector probe.
+It is very easy to prove if VHF oscillations or oscillations (or normal operation) on any frequency can create an arc.
+We can test for stability, or we can excite the anode of the PA tube with a known RF voltage level over a very wide frequency range and measure voltage distribution throughout the system with a very high impedance detector probe.
 The voltage distribution would tell us the frequencies and circuit locations where the highest voltages would appear if the tube "oscillated".

-While every amplifier manufactured is claimed to suffer from parasitics, I have limited time to measure and document the results.
-It would be impossible to test every PA, so I picked a PA that is commonly rumored or alleged to have parasitics.
-The purpose of the series of measurements below is to see if it is possible for resonances in the tank to INCREASE anode voltage to the point where an arc will occur, or if it just an imagined problem or a problem "invented" to sell a specific cure.
+While every amplifier manufactured is claimed to suffer from parasitics, it is impossible to test every PA made.
+In lieu of that, I picked a PA that is commonly rumored or alleged to have parasitics.
+The purpose of the series of measurements below is to determine if it is possible for resonances in the tank to INCREASE anode voltage to the point where an arc will occur, or if it just an imagined problem, or a problem "invented" to sell a specific cure that only one source sells.

 Test Method

 By injecting the anode with a known voltage, and sweeping the tank slowly over a wide frequency range, we can determine voltage distribution at any point in the tank system.
-By looking at the relationship to anode voltage, we can determine if it is even possible to arc a tank at frequencies far removed from the operating frequency.
+By looking at the relationship of the various test points to anode voltage, we can determine if it is possible to cause an arc at frequencies at any particular frequency.

-It is not practical to apply RF drive over frequencies between 1 and 300MHz to an HF PA.
-Input circuits and other components would prevent the RF from reaching the tube.
+While it would be nice to drive the input and look at results, it applying RF drive over frequencies between 1 and 300MHz to an HF PA's normal input is not practical or useful.
+Input circuits and other components normally prevent VHF RF from reaching the tube.
 In order to document voltage distribution in the tank, we must excite the tank another way.
-The best method is to inject a constant voltage RF source at the tube anode and measure voltage throughout the tank without disturbing the distributed impedances.
+The best method is to inject a constant voltage RF source at the tube anode, and measure voltage throughout the tank without disturbing the distributed impedances.
 This can be accomplished with a high input impedance detector probe and a constant voltage source that sweeps frequency.

 The goal is to replicate actual operating conditions and look for voltage "hot spots".
 To maintain accuracy, the tank must be adjusted normally.
 This was accomplished by loading the PA normally with a 100 watt exciter into a 50 ohm dummy load.
 After tuning and without disturbing tank settings, the amplifier is disconnected from power mains and from the exciter.